Fall 2023

 Monday, 1:30 to 4:20pm

 This course will explore the entangled histories of the USA and the Russian Empire/Soviet Union/Russian Federation from the nineteenth century until now.
-Since the late eighteenth century, many observers have paid attention to striking similarities and sharp contrasts between the two countries.
+Many observers have paid attention to striking similarities and sharp contrasts between the two countries.
 How to explain similarities and distinguish borrowing of institutional decisions, cultural scripts, and political ideas from their parallel development?
 How “global” was the history of the two global powers, and how deep was their interdependency?
 To answer these and other questions, we will focus on 1) common features in American and Russian trajectories of development (frontier colonization, slavery and serfdom, ethnic and racial conflicts), 2) mutual perception and stereotypes, and 3) international rivalries, with a particular focus on the Cold war and the history of Russia’s aggression in Ukraine.

 Instructor: Igor Khristoforov